electricpen/neetcode-solutions/README.md

-## A repository with solutions and personal whiteboard diagrams for the problems on neetcode.io in javascript
+## A repository with solutions for the problems on neetcode.io in javascript

 ### How to use this repo:
 - Fork a copy to your own repo